 - Optimize your product feed.

-- Create a plan for out-of-stock products.
+- Plan for out-of-stock products.

-- Plan your post-holiday evaluation.
+- Schedule your post-holiday evaluation.

 Here are the strategies we recommend for our eCommerce clients during the busiest time of the year: